lukeh990/magnetite-cms/README.md

 ## Development
 This project is in development.
 Use at own risk.

 A mechanism for receiving development updates is in the works.

-Please stand by.
+Project To-Do List:
+- [X] Basic Database API
+- [X] Basic Database Caching
+- [ ] HTTP Admin API
+- [ ] HTTP renderer
+- [ ] Admin UI
+- [ ] Plugin support